willroberts/pathofexile/docs/ladders.md

 limits, so we call `sleep()` between each batch of requests to avoid being rate limited.

-Note: It takes around 20 seconds to retrieve a ladder in this way.
+It takes around 20 seconds to retrieve a ladder in this way.

 Retrieving A Ladder